Ekşi Sözlük: History

 Ekşi Sözlük was launched by self-taught coder Sedat Kapanoğlu in 1999, for humorous information sharing and communicating with his friends, as he was inspired by The Hitchhiker's Guide to the Galaxy.
-When it was launched, Ekşi Sözlük was an interactive part of a satire website sourtimes.org which was named after the Portishead song "Sour Times", and it was named "Ekşi (Sour)" for this reason.
+When it was launched, Ekşi Sözlük was an interactive, user-generated dictionary part of a satire website sourtimes.org which was named after the Portishead song "Sour Times", and it was named "Ekşi (Sour)" for this reason.

+The oldest topic and entry on Ekşi Sözlük are about picks.
+The entry is short, consisting of a single definition: "the tiny, plastic, strange object used for playing guitar."

 Former logo of Ekşi Sözlük, used from early 2000s to 2016.

 Ekşi Sözlük has been successful, many other websites that use this concept has emerged, like İTÜ Sözlük in Turkish.
 Turkish sociologist Zeynep Tüfekçi says it is like "Wikipedia, a social network and Reddit rolled into one".

 Many merchandises of Ekşi Sözlük are printed publications such as books and magazines.
 The image shows some books from a fan's collection.
 The books include entries compiled from the site.

 On February 21, 2023, access to the website was blocked in Turkey by the Information and Communication Technologies Authority of Turkey.
 On March 2, 2023, the 4th Ankara Criminal Court of Peace decided to remove the access barrier, but the decision was reversed by a higher court and it remained blocked until January 22, 2024.
+According to Duvar, the website was blocked due to posts relating to the earthquakes in Turkey, and a journalist claimed that the block was requested by the presidency.